 Beyond our physical landscape, RCT also has deeply held traditions and a wealth of collections and stories that describe the lived experience of people who are part of our heritage.
 This new strategy signifies our collective ambition to reinvigorate heritage provision across the authority.
 It represents a commitment to collaboration, and to transforming people and places by embedding heritage at the heart of place-making in a people-centred approach to community development.
+The Welsh language is significant in understanding a sense of place across the County Borough too, connecting with place names, landmarks, and stories shared by our communities.

-Ynysangharad War Memorial Park's Canolfan Calon Taf, is an example of the merits this approach.
-A heritage and educational centre generously funded by the National Lottery Heritage Fund, Welsh Government Transforming Towns, and Rhondda Cynon Taf County Borough Council, has proved to be a vibrant hub of activity and learning.
+Ynysangharad War Memorial Park's Canolfan Calon Taf, is an example of the merits of this approach.
+A heritage and educational centre funded by The National Lottery Heritage Fund, Welsh Government Transforming Towns, and Rhondda Cynon Taf County Borough Council, has proved to be a vibrant hub of activity and learning.
 Heritage takes centre stage with regular history talks covering fascinating topics like the Tunnellers of Pontypridd, Ynysangharad Fields, and Pontypridd in the 1960s.
 The centre provides numerous courses and activities.
-An example of the levels of engagement, the 'poppy crafting project' witnessed the collaboration of schools and the wider community coming together to create 100 ceramic poppies that were displayed for Remembrance Sunday.
+As an example of the levels of engagement, the 'poppy crafting project' witnessed the collaboration of schools and the wider community to create 100 ceramic poppies that were displayed for Remembrance Sunday.